AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 ### Enhancements {#enhancements-14813}

 * ASSETS-32101: Metadata for smart crop renditions should be updated in DB.
-* ASSETS-31297: Improve checks to prevent delete of copied asset from dynamic media.
+* ASSETS-31297: Improve checks to prevent deletion of copied assets from dynamic media.

 ### Fixed Issues {#fixed-issues-14813}